laurent-martin/aspera-hsts-operations/README.md

 ### Verification

-> **Note:** Ideally, below command shall be executed from outside the on-prem environment.
-The goal being to verify that **Aspera on Cloud** services can correctly access the on-prem server and that the certificate is well recognized from internet.
+> **Note:** Ideally, below command shall be executed from outside the on-premise environment.
+The goal being to verify that **Aspera on Cloud** services can correctly access the on-premise server and that the certificate is well recognized from internet.

-At this point, nginx shall be proxying requests to the node api and an API user and transfer user shall be configured.
+At this point, nginx shall be forward requests to the Node API and an API user and transfer user shall be configured.

 Check with: